maxime7770/Sherlock-Picasso/README.md

 # Sherlock Picasso

-Marketing took for SMBs.
+Marketing too, for SMBs.
 Developed as part of Google PM Hackathon.

-# Instructions
+## Instructions

-Create a `api_keys.py` file structured as follows:
+Create an `api_keys.py` file structured as follows:

 ```
 INSTAGRAM_LOGIN = "your_username"